notofonts/gujarati/fontbakery/notofonts-NotoSansGujarati-googlefonts-report.md

  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+0951 DEVANAGARI STRESS SIGN UDATTA: try adding one of: devanagari, grantha, telugu, tirhuta, sharada
+ * U+0951 DEVANAGARI STRESS SIGN UDATTA: try adding one of: devanagari, sharada, telugu, tirhuta, grantha
  * U+0952 DEVANAGARI STRESS SIGN ANUDATTA: try adding one of: devanagari, telugu, tirhuta, grantha
- * U+2010 HYPHEN: try adding one of: coptic, kharoshthi, yi, kayah-li, syloti-nagri, lisu, sora-sompeng, kaithi, sundanese, cham
+ * U+2010 HYPHEN: try adding one of: yi, coptic, syloti-nagri, kaithi, lisu, sundanese, cham, sora-sompeng, kharoshthi, kayah-li

 Or you can add the above codepoints to one of the subsets supported by the font: `gujarati`, `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Ensure fonts have ScriptLangTags declared on the 'meta' table. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/meta/script_lang_tags">com.google.fonts/check/meta/script_lang_tags</a>)</summary><div>